kiegroup/kogito-tooling-examples/README.md

 Kogito Tooling Examples
 --

-This is an example that shows how to use `@kogito-tooling/*` packages APIs.
+Example packages showing how to use `@kogito-tooling/*` packages APIs.

 ### Organization
 This repository has examples of how to: